-Doctors recommend that we aim for a total cholesterol of less that 5.5m mol/L. (easily determined by a fasting blood test).
-Some doctors will prescribe medication, however you can improve the ratio of your "good" HDL versus "bad" LDL cholesterol through diet and lifestyle changes.
+Doctors recommend that we aim for a total cholesterol intake of less than 5.5m mol/L. You can find out your cholesterol with a fasting blood test.
+Some doctors will prescribe medication, however you can improve the ratio of your “good” HDL versus “bad” LDL cholesterol through diet and lifestyle changes.

 Some foods have been clinically proven to lower raised cholesterol, so you would be wise to incorporate these foods into your everyday diet, if you don’t already.
 So what are these foods?